luontola/tdd-mooc/data/practicalities.md

 sidebar_priority: 4500
 ---

+*This page has not yet been updated for the 2023 January-March course instance.
+Come back later or join our Discord channel for announcements.*

 ## Enrollment and study credits

 If you are a student in Finland, you may receive 4 or 5 study credits from completing this course.
 See the [enrollment instructions](/enrollment) for details.